| |

 harming the necessary predictability to facilitate productive investments

+and a growing web of transnational productive networks.
 Perhaps the main challenge would be to harmonize, within the multilateral

 framework, the multiple efforts that are being made today at a global,